Italian resistance movement: Bella ciao

 Bella ciao (/it/; "Goodbye beautiful") is an Italian folk song wrongly considered to be the anthem of the Italian resistance movement by the partisans who opposed Nazism and Fascism.
 Versions of this song continue to be sung worldwide as a hymn of freedom and resistance.
 There are no indications of the relevance of "Bella ciao" among the partisan brigades, nor of the very existence of the 'partisan version' prior to the first publication of the text in 1953.
 There are no traces in the documents of the immediate postwar period nor its presence in important songbooks.
 It is not, for example, in Pasolini's 1955 Canzoniere Italiano nor in the Canti Politici of Editori Riuniti of 1962.
 The 1963 version of Yves Montand shot to fame after the group Il Nuovo Canzoniere Italiano presented it at the 1964 Festival dei Due Mondi at Spoleto both as a song of the mondine and as a partisan hymn, and the latter so "inclusive" that it could hold together the various political souls of the national liberation struggle (Catholics, Communists, Socialists, Liberals...) and even be sung at the end of the Christian Democracy (Democrazia Cristiana) 1975 congress which elected the former partisan Zaccagnini as national secretary".

-Considered an internationally known hymn of freedom, it was intoned at many historic and revolutionary events.
-The song originally aligned itself with Italian partisans fighting against Nazi German occupation troops, but has since become to merely stand for the inherent rights of all people to be liberated from tyranny.
+Widely regarded as a resistance song, it became a symbol of the struggle against tyranny, and a symbol of the liberation of all people's rights.